meltingcore/bg/food-court/Rules.md

 ### Play Action Cards

+Defensive action cards are played immediately from the hand typically at the start of a turn as most of them supply the player with extra cards.
-You can put action cards face down in front of you or your opponents.
-They stay face down until you decide to score.
-Each action card can be played with the green text up as defensive action to benefit you or with the red text up as offensive action to disrupt your opponents.
-So they should be put in 2 different stacks.
+Offensive action cards are placed face down in front of a player.
+They stay face down until that player decides to score.
+Before scoring all flipped down action cards are flipped back up and their effects are resolved.
-Before scoring you flip all action cards up and resolve their effects.
-"Block An Action" cards can be used to negate effects of other action cards.
+"Block Action" cards can be used to negate effects of offensive action cards.
 The owner of such card chooses which card it blocks.
-So your opponents decide which of your defensive action cards is blocked, and you decide which of their offensive action cards is blocked.

 ## Roles